yazanammar/SyncEveryThing/README.md

 While SyncEveryThing is designed as a standalone command-line tool, its core synchronization logic can be integrated into your own C++ projects.

-The tool is provided as a single source file (`SyncEveryThing.cpp`) and does not have a separate header file.
+The tool is provided as a single source file (`sync.cpp`) and does not have a separate header file.
 To use its functions:

-1. Copy the `SyncEveryThing.cpp` file into your project's source directory.
+1. Copy the `sync.cpp` file into your project's source directory.
 2. Remove or comment out the `main()` function to avoid a linking conflict.
 3. You can then call the core functions, such as `syncDir()` and `syncFile()`, directly from your code by providing the necessary parameters.
 4. Ensure your project is compiled with C++17 support and links the necessary libraries (e.g., `bcrypt.lib` on Windows if using SHA-256 functionality).